hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - Klara and the Sun by Kazuo Ishiguro
 - The last Children of Tokyo by Yoko Tawada
 - The Cat Who Saved Books by Sosuke Natsukawa
+- In Other Rooms, Other Wonders by Daniyal Mueenuddin
+- Upon a Sleepless Isle by Andrew Fidel Fernando
+- Kitchen by Banana Yoshimoto
+- The Restaurant of Love Regained by Ito Ogawa
+- Honeybees and Distant Thunder: A Novel by Riku Onda

 ## Design
 - User Friendly by Cliff Kuang and Robert Fabricant